My name is Paris

 My writing has been featured on The Bold Italic, Recode, Matador Network, and several other publications.
 I’ve also had several pieces chosen as Editors’ Picks on Medium.
 I was interviewed about the gig economy on RT’s Boom Bust, and about streaming music services on WNPR’s The Colin McEnroe Show.
 I also curate a weekly newsletter about the issues facing global cities called Radical Urbanist.

-In the quest to further expand my knowledge, I returned to university in September 2016 to complete a Bachelor of Arts in Political Science.
-While inequality, basic income, housing, and the gig economy are the topics I’ve written about most often, I’ve also done considerable research on urbanism and climate change.
+Inequality, basic income, housing, and the gig economy are the topics I’ve written most about, but I’ve also done considerable research on urbanism and climate change.
 I hold a Bachelor of Arts in Political Science.

 It’s my firm belief that a better world is possible, but only if we can overcome the divisions the wealthy elite try to force on us, and create a programme that can convince the masses of the need for change.
 I try to promote this shift, and I hope you’ll join me in expanding the conversation and educating our fellow travellers.